naftulikay/vagrant-dev-examples/README.md

  - [Rust](./rust) ([role][vagrant-rust-dev])

 For setups like, e.g. JRuby, these roles can be stacked to provide a combined development environment.

+Another "mixin" role that should prove to be useful can be found in the [Docker](./docker) ([role][vagrant-docker]) project.
+Again, simply mix and match roles applicable to your development needs.

+If you would like to add other languages, I'm happy to work with you to build the Ansible roles and tests.
+Please open an issue on this project and we will coordinate.

 ## Supported Operating Systems